samirsahoo007/puzzles/README.md

 3 + 3 + 8 = 14

 3) Alok has an oldest girl (not two!!).
 So the ages must be 3, 3 and 8.

+## Puzzle 3 | (Calculate total distance travelled by bee)

+Two trains are on same track and they are coming toward each other.
+The speed of first train is 50 KMs/h and the speed of second train is 70 KMs/h.
+A bee starts flying between the trains when the distance between two trains is 100 KMs.
+The bee first flies from first train to second train.
+Once it reaches the second train, it immediately flies back to the second train... and so on until trains collide.
+Calculate the total distance traveled by the bee.
+Speed of bee is 80 KMs/h.

+Solution:
+Let the first train moves at u km/h second train moves at v km/h

+distance betweem trains be d km speed of bee is b km/h

+time taken by trains to collide,t = d/(u+v)

+distance travelled by bee in time t = b*t = 80 * (100/(50+70)) = 66.67(approx.)